Ballard Canyon AVA: Viticulture

 In April 2011, TTB received a petition from Wesley D. Hagen, a vineyard manager and winemaker, on behalf of 26 other vintners and grape growers in the Ballard Canyon area which has long been highly regarded for its red wines made from Syrah and Grenache.
-The viticultural area contains about 7800 acres where 10 commercially producing vineyards cultivate approximately 565 acres with Syrah being the primary varietal.
+At the ouset, the viticultural area contained ten commercially producing vineyards cultivating approximately 565 acres with Syrah being the primary varietal.